ketchalegend/music_suggestions/README.md

 - **Playlist Creation**: Create custom playlists with your favorite suggested tracks.
 - **Share Suggestions**: Share your music discoveries on social media.
 - **Responsive Design**: Enjoy a seamless experience on both desktop and mobile devices.
+- **No Repeat Suggestions**: The app now remembers previously suggested songs and avoids repeating them, ensuring a fresh experience every time.

 ## Setup